exoplatform/exo-documentation/docs/Installation.rst

 -  **-Dexo.product.developing=true**

-    **Note**
+.. note:: The Debug and Dev modes are turned off by default and are not

-    The Debug and Dev modes are turned off by default and are not recommended in production environment because of performance impact.
+          recommended in production environment because of performance impact.
           See more details in :ref:`Developer guide <#PLFDevGuide.GettingStarted.DebugAndDevMode>`.

 .. _EnterpriseEdition.TomcatInstallWinService: